-- 1) On an ongoing basis, evaluate proposed development applications for future park dedication and connectivity opportunities (e.g., sidewalks, trails, etc.). - 2) Evaluate other municipal or public lands (not currently designated as parks) within these areas for their ability to be used as parkland or - at a minimum - accommodate a public playground. - 3) Consider improvements to parks to enhance active and passive recreational opportunities in the vicinity of the growth area. - 4) Encourage voluntary conveyance, donations, gifts and beguests from individuals or corporations. - 5) Monitor real estate opportunities and seek to purchase (or swap) one or more properties that could be developed as a municipal park.
+- 1) On an ongoing basis, evaluate proposed development applications for future park dedication and connectivity opportunities (e.g., sidewalks, trails, etc.). - 2) Evaluate other municipal or public lands (not currently designated as parks) within these areas for their ability to be used as parkland or at a minimum accommodate a public playground. - 3) Consider improvements to parks to enhance active and passive recreational opportunities in the vicinity of the growth area. - 4) Encourage voluntary conveyance, donations, gifts and bequests from individuals or corporations. - 5) Monitor real estate opportunities and seek to purchase (or swap) one or more properties that could be developed as a municipal park.
 This may be the highest cost option that would require additional resources.

-Recommendations - Parkland Policy & Recommendations
+Recommendations - Parkland Policy and Recommendations

-- 34. At the time of an Official Plan review, undertake the necessary policy updates to reflect amendments to the Planning Act and Bill 23. - 35.
+- 40. At the time of an Official Plan review, undertake the necessary policy updates to reflect amendments to the Planning Act and Bill 23. - 41.
 Adopt a "Parkland First" approach that prioritizes parkland conveyance over cash-in-lieu of parkland to address parkland needs.
-Parkland conveyance should: (a) be acceptable to the Municipality: (b) not include restricted lands: and (c) result in park blocks that are at least 0.8 hectares in size (unless to reconcile a gap area) or expand an existing park site. - 36.
+Parkland conveyance should: (a) be acceptable to the Municipality and (b) result in park blocks that are at least 0.8 hectares in size (unless to reconcile a gap area) or expand an existing park site. - 42.
 Utilize a range of land acquisition tools to maximize public access to parkland and natural areas (e.g., land purchase/lease, land exchanges, partnerships, donations, partnerships, land reallocation, etc.)

-Strengthening Park Experiences
+6.6 Strengthening Park Experiences

 The Municipality can attract greater use of parks and further animate them through smaller-scale investments that are commonly focused on drop-in use, comfort, accessibility, and functionality.
+There is some evidence of this in North Middlesex.
+For example, the Municipality works with the Parkhill Horticultural Society and the Ailsa Craig Village Association to beautify the community including within parks.

 Through community consultations, desires were expressed for more shade, seating, and accessibility.
 Comfort features benefit everyone, but especially families with young children and older adults and persons with disabilities.
 There is a trend towards greater informal gatherings within parks that are inclusive of all residents such as picnics, community gatherings, or simply meeting up with friends.
 The following best practices in park design should be considered to create more inviting parks and respond to public requests for enhanced outdoor public spaces.